ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ### Step 4: Add rest configuration

-Add a ```config``` folder into the ```com.example.demo``` package (in src/main/java/com/example/demo).
-This folder will contain a file with the REST configuration of the project.
-Create a java class with the name ```ExampleRestConfiguration``` there.
+Create a java class with the name ```ExampleRestConfiguration``` in the com.example.demo package.
 This class defines the Beans and their dependencies.
 Your project structure should look like this:

 ![basic project](../static/rest-api-project.png)

 Copy following content into ```ExampleRestConfiguration.java```:

 ```
-package com.example.demo.config;
+package com.example.demo;

 import org.springframework.beans.factory.annotation.Value;
 import org.springframework.context.annotation.Bean;